Buy to let mortgage broker for landlords and investors

 You want a buy-to-let mortgage that actually completes, at a rate that works, in a structure that doesn’t cost you in tax later.
 Lenders underwrite it mainly on the rent the property earns, not your salary; most products are interest-only, with maximum LTV at 65% to 75%.

 We are a broker, not a lender.
-As your BTL broker we shop a panel of 100+ lenders rather than push one product, mapping your interest cover ratio (ICR) before submission so you know what passes rather than finding out after a hard credit search.
+As your BTL broker we compare suitable lenders rather than push one product, mapping your interest cover ratio (ICR) before submission.
 There is no fee to enquire, and our fee model is confirmed upfront before any application, disclosed in writing before you commit.
-Indicative quotes never touch your file.
+The lender controls credit checks, valuation, underwriting and approval.

 Key facts